fabiojmendes/fabiojmendes/README.md

 ### Autosys

-Miscellaneous automation and IoT projects mainly using rust that have a component of embedded systems and custom PCB design.
+Miscellaneous automation and IoT projects, mainly using Rust, that have a component of embedded systems and custom PCB design.
 Nonetheless, it is a distributed system using MQTT to wire up its various components.
 The motivation behind it is to provide a level of automation to a commercial facility.
 Check